AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 # Level design hints:
 - This game implements conventional platformer mechanics: Holding the B button to run, momentum, jump heights that depend on the player's horizontal velocity at the time of jump and can be cancelled by releasnig the A button, time limits, etc. If you design your levels similar to a certain funny mustachioed plumber wahoo game, you will be on the right track.
 - Try to include opportunities for the player to maintain a combo multiplier from the beginning of the level all the way to the end.
 Coins, enemies, brick blocks, and powerups will all count towards keeping combos alive.
+- Use invisible blocks to prevent the player from leaving the left or right side of a level.
 - Make the end of the level fun.
 Challenge the player to jump as far as possible across a field of goal tiles of increasing point value.
 Or mix things up by putting the star-rank goal tile in the middle!
 Or put enemies in the goal zone to make things really interesting!
 The possibilities are endless...

 # Tileset Reference